snehil1998/Algo-backtester-and-strategies/README.md

-# trading-strategies
+# Algo-backtester-and-strategies
-Implementing trading strategies in python
+ Algo backtester for strategies implemented in Jupyter notebooks